charliebone/shopifyr/README.md

 newProduct <- shop$createProduct(product)
 ```

+Each JSON object or array is structured as a list.
+Note how the images element of the product in the code snippet above is a list (array) containing one or more lists (objects representing each image).

+The returned object `newProduct` is the response from Shopify after the successful product addition.
+It will contain additional fields beyond those in the `product` object sent to Shopify, including the Shopify-assigned product _id_.

-Adding a metafield to the new product is relatively straightforward:
+Given the product _id_, adding a metafield to the new product is relatively straightforward:

 ```R
 metafield <- list(namespace="books",